msfninja/schedule/README.md

 Make sure you have CoffeeScript installed before proceeding with this section.
 To see how to install CoffeeScript, follow [this section](#coffeescript-installation) first.

 Schedule has 2 CoffeeScript scripts, which are `server/client/coffee/main.coffee` and `server/client/coffee/user.coffee`.
-Both can be compiled into JavaScript code that will be served to the client issuing the following two commands in your shell respectively:
+Both can be compiled into JavaScript code that will be served to the client issuing the following two commands for both scripts in your shell respectively:

 ```bash
 coffee -o ./public/client/js/main.js -c ./server/client/coffee/main.coffee